rabaur/ebdwebsite.github.io/final_project.md

 * Each group will have 25 minutes to present the project to external guests, the ED team and healthcare architects.
 * You can present the project in any way you find useful, from a presentation to a video.

+the final date of the presentations will be set in collaboration with students (we will send you a Doodle).